Is the coronavirus a sign of the end times?

 There is precedent in God’s Word to obey the government and authorities that God has placed over us (Romans 13:1-2).
 The only time we are not required to do this is if they issue unbiblical or ungodly laws.
 But the law to stay at home until the virus burns itself out is not unbiblical or ungodly.

 I thank God that we have technology so that the church can still meet, even if only virtually for this time.
-That has given us this wonderful technology so that we may still have fellowship with one another and worship the Lord.
+God has given us this wonderful technology so that we may still have fellowship with one another and worship the Lord.

 We must take care of one another and pray for one another during this time.
 More than ever we need a touch from God.
 I believe he can work in this time mightily in our lives.
 Take this time to spend with family and to grow in your relationship with God.
 Read Scripture and pray together in your homes.